Screen Free Ramadan Activities for Muslim Children

 Simple, Calm Ideas for a More Meaningful Ramadan

-Ramadan is a beautiful time for reflection, routine, and family connection but many parents struggle with one thing every year: how to keep children engaged without relying on screens.
+Ramadan is a beautiful time for reflection, routine, and family connection.
+However, many parents face a common challenge each year: how to keep children engaged without relying on screens.

 Between altered sleep schedules, fasting hours, and busy evenings, it’s easy for tablets and phones to become the default solution.
-Over time, however, excessive screen use can overstimulate children and make it harder for them to stay calm, focused, and emotionally regulated especially during Ramadan.
+Over time, excessive screen use can overstimulate children.
+This makes it harder for them to stay calm, focused, and emotionally regulated, especially during Ramadan.

 Why Screen-Free Activities Matter During Ramadan